Want hands-on SEO help? sales@toolsnest.io

 Advanced SEO Explanation

-Page speed encompasses multiple distinct metrics: Time to First Byte (TTFB — server response), First Contentful Paint (FCP — first content visible), Largest Contentful Paint (LCP — main content visible), Time to Interactive (TTI — page fully interactive), Total Blocking Time (TBT — main thread blocking during load), and Cumulative Layout Shift (CLS — visual stability).
-Google PageSpeed Insights combines these into a 0–100 score for both mobile and desktop.
+Page speed encompasses multiple distinct metrics: Time to First Byte (TTFB, server response), First Contentful Paint (FCP, first content visible), Largest Contentful Paint (LCP, main content visible), Time to Interactive (TTI, page fully interactive), Total Blocking Time (TBT, main thread blocking during load), and Cumulative Layout Shift (CLS, visual stability).
+Google PageSpeed Insights combines these into a 0 to 100 score for both mobile and desktop.
 The most impactful page speed improvements, ranked by typical impact: (1) Implement caching and CDN to fix TTFB, (2) Compress and convert images to WebP, (3) Eliminate render-blocking resources, (4) Implement lazy loading for below-fold images, (5) Minify CSS/JS, (6) Remove unused code, (7) Optimize web fonts.

 Why Page Speed Matters for Rankings